rossh2/rossh2.github.io/_pages/wedding/eustis.md

 ## Wedding gifts

-If you'd like to give us a wedding gift, we have a [wedding registry](https://www.amazon.com/wedding/hayley-ross-paul-cummer--june-2022/registry/31I9YKCDJTCY3) on Amazon.
+If you'd like to give us a wedding gift, we have a **[wedding registry on Amazon](https://www.amazon.com/wedding/hayley-ross-paul-cummer--june-2022/registry/31I9YKCDJTCY3)**.
 (No need to stick to presents on the registry if you have the perfect idea.)

-At the time of writing, the registry is still a work in progress - check back for updates!
+_Note about the Amazon registry: Certain items show as "Out of Stock".
+These items aren't actually out of stock, but are currently only sold by third party sellers.
+They may also come back in stock between now and the wedding.
+We'll keep an eye on this and update the registry if it happens to too many items!_